memsql/SingleStoreNETConnector/README.md

 dotnet format whitespace SingleStoreConnector.slnx
 ```

 CI runs `dotnet format whitespace SingleStoreConnector.slnx --verify-no-changes` and fails if any file is not formatted, so run the command above to fix any drift it reports.
+The test jobs depend on this check, so they are skipped entirely when formatting fails.

 We deliberately scope this to `whitespace` rather than running the full `dotnet format` (which also applies `.editorconfig` code-style and analyzer fixes).
 The connector multi-targets several frameworks, and some analyzer fixes resolve differently per target (for example, CA1865 rewrites `EndsWith("]", ...)` to the `EndsWith(']')` char overload, which does not exist on `netstandard2.0`/`netstandard2.1`).
 Full `dotnet format` cannot reconcile those and injects fake merge-conflict markers into the source.
 The remaining `.editorconfig` style rules are still surfaced as build warnings; enforcing them automatically would require per-framework handling that is out of scope here.